William-Itotia/Phase-3-DSC-SYR/README.md

 SyriaTel, a telecommunications company, is facing customer churn issues.
 Customer churn, the act of customers discontinuing services, is a critical problem impacting revenue.
 The Chief Marketing Officer aims gain insight from us to predict and reduce churn rates to enhance customer loyalty and revenue growth.

+## Business Problem

+The primary stakeholder for this project is the Chief Marketing Officer (CMO) of SyriaTel.
+The CMO is responsible for overseeing the company's marketing strategies and customer retention efforts.
+By identifying patterns of customer churn, the CMO can implement targeted marketing campaigns and retention strategies to minimize churn rates and enhance customer loyalty.

 ### Objectives

 1. Identify causes of customer churn.